|

 Tips for wine tasting with kids

 Something else I encourage parents to do is to talk about wine and the effects it can have on people – both good and bad.
 At our house, wine isn’t taboo.
 Our kids sniff, swirl and learn about different types of grapes.
 (Yes, I’m a total cork dork!
 A name both my kids have adopted.)
-This is a great time to discuss how wine has a lot of health benefits, but if you have to much it can lead to poor choices and negative health benefits.
+This is a great time to discuss how wine has a lot of health benefits, but if you have too much it can lead to poor choices and negative health benefits.
 Everything in moderation.

 Create an Activity